 EVERGREEN FUNGUS DISEASES: Diplodia Tip Blight and Needlecast Diseases of pine and spruce

 Fungal diseases of evergreens like tip blight in pines and needlecast in pines and spruces can be managed successfully by properly timed sprays with specific fungicides labelled for those diseases.
-We have over 50 years experience managing these diseases with sprays.
 You can read about it on the fungal disease recovery page.